 Individual invitations for Scholarship Day, held once a year during the spring semester, will be mailed to qualified candidates through the office of enrollment services.
 Traditional recipients may retain their scholarships for a maximum of eight semesters if they maintain minimum requirements.
 Transfer students may retain their scholarships for fewer semesters, based on transfer credits accepted by Wesleyan College.

-Munroe Scholars Program provides one full-tuition scholarship annually to each of two academically superior first-year applicants for admission with interests in the sciences, mathematics, or dual-degree engineering.
+Munroe Scholars Program provides full-tuition scholarships annually to academically superior first-year applicants for admission with interests in the sciences, mathematics, or dual-degree engineering.
 Preference is given to students who demonstrate particular promise in scientific inquiry or research.
 Recipients also are eligible for research stipends of up to $1,000 during their junior and senior years.
 Requirements: minimum 1360 SAT (combined math and critical reading) or 29 ACT composite, and 3.25 GPA or 1270 SAT (combined math and critical reading) or 27 ACT composite, and 3.5 GPA

-The Mary Knox McNeill Scholarship provides one full-tuition scholarship annually to a first year applicant for admission who demonstrates outstanding academic achievement along with a commitment to faith and community service.
+The Mary Knox McNeill Scholarship awards full-tuition scholarships annually to first year applicants for admission who demonstrates outstanding academic achievement along with a commitment to faith and community service.
 Students must submit certification of church membership from their pastor and provide one letter of support from a service agency to document community service activities.
 Preference will be given to students from the Central Savannah River Area of Georgia and to students who are active members of the United Methodist Church.
 Requirements: minimum 1080 SAT (combined math and critical reading) or 21 ACT composite, and 3.25 GPA

 Peyton Anderson Scholarship recognizes young women of superb intellectual talent from the Middle Georgia area who are committed to teaching in the Middle Georgia area after graduation.
 One-fifth of the scholarship is a loan that will be forgiven at 20 percent a year for five years as the recipient teaches within Middle Georgia.
 Requirements: minimum 1100 SAT (combined math and critical reading) or 29 ACT composite, and 3.6 GPA, and a commitment to teach in Middle Georgia for five years.